-Fold in your flour.
-The easiest way to fold flour into a cake mix is by doing a figure of 8 with your spoon until everything is combined.
+Next, fold in 225g (1 + 3/4 cups) of all-purpose flour and 2 teaspoons of baking powder.
+The easiest way to fold dry ingredients into a cake mix is by doing a figure of 8 with your spoon until everything is combined.

 Folding the flour allows us to keep as much air in the cake as possible so it doesn’t come out too dense once it’s baked.

-Next add your baking powder, lemon juice, and plant-based milk.
-Fold everything in, add in some lemon zest and fold again.
+Now add 1 teaspoon of lemon juice and 250ml (1 cup) of plant-based milk.
+Mix until everything is well combined.
 You should end up with a smooth and creamy cake batter.

-For this recipe, I used a 23cm pan.
+For this recipe, I used a 9-inch rectangular pan.
 This is simply because you can squeeze more servings out of a rectangular pan than you can from a loaf tin!

-The cake should come out light golden brown.
-You can test if it’s ready by putting a skewer or small knife into the center of the cake.
+It should come out a light golden brown color.
+You can test if it’s ready by putting a toothpick or small knife into the center of the cake.
 If it comes out clean, it’s ready.

-If there’s still some cake mix on the skewer/knife, pop the cake back in for a bit longer and repeat as necessary.
+If there’s still some cake mix on the toothpick / knife, pop the cake back in for a bit longer and repeat as necessary.